-Fire safety is only one of many safety issues with which management must concern themselves to minimise the risk of injury or death to staff or the public.
+Fire safety is only one of many safety issues management must address to minimise the risk of injury or death to staff or the public.
 Unlike most of the other safety concerns, fire has the potential to injure or kill large numbers of people very quickly.
-This guidance is concerned only with fire safety but many of the measures discussed here will impact upon other safety issues, and vice versa.
-It is recognised that these various differing safety demands can sometimes affect one another and management should consult other interested agencies (e.g. Health & Safety Executive (HSE)) where necessary to confirm that they are not contravening other legislation/guidance.
+This guidance is concerned only with fire safety, but many of the measures discussed here will impact upon other safety issues, and vice versa.
+It is recognised that these differing safety demands can sometimes affect one another and management should consult other interested agencies, such as the Local Authority, where necessary to confirm that they are not contravening other legislation or guidance.